Your voice in The Pivot

 What should my submission be about?

-We’re looking for contributions that share expertise, demonstrate great ideas and generate dynamic discussion.
+We’re looking for contributions that share expertise, highlight great ideas and spark discussions at providers all across the UK and beyond.
 For example:

-• You have uplifting and inspiring success stories to tell.
+• You've got uplifting and inspiring success stories to tell.

-• You’ve launched an innovative communcations campaign that increased student experience.
+• You’ve launched an innovative communications campaign that increased student experience.

 • You’ve fostered inclusive environments that better support diverse student needs.